ReggieVW/cvat-docs/manual/annotate_bbox.md

     ![image](https://user-images.githubusercontent.com/35894891/200807258-f958499b-a743-4899-92c0-933a708e5ed7.png)

     This function is used when two tracks intermingle with each other.
-To solve this you need to split both tracks and afterwards merge them back so each person will       have its own track.

     ![image](https://user-images.githubusercontent.com/35894891/200829668-60d389bd-2726-4b68-bbba-9ddf81d93988.png)

+    To solve this you need to split both tracks and afterwards merge them to the corresponding track of each person.
+So each person independently will have its own         track.